16BitWonder/NX-Update-Checker/README.md

 ```
 The above ignore.txt would prevent NX-Update-Checker from showing new Super Mario Odyssey updates, Xenoblade 2 Torna DLC Binary updates and Super Smash Bros.
 Joker DLC Binary updates.

+## Local Cartridge Version Database
+Should a user have a cartridge inserted, the application will populate any bundled update into a local database `cart_versions.txt` to avoid notifying the user of an update already bundled.
+E.g. if there is version v65536 on the cartridge, it will be saved.
+Then if the cartridge is removed the database will be read and not notify the user of updates for that title unless v131072 or higher is available.

 ## Logging
 Users can choose to produce logs while running the application for debugging purposes by creating an empty file named `log.flag` in the same directory as NX-Update-Checker.nro